 Just like there’s no longer one type of college student these days, there’s also no longer just one way to go to college.
 If you’re an older student or just someone who needs to juggle other responsibilities with going to school, an online bachelor’s program could be for you.
-Whether you want to make a career change or advance in your current field, an online bachelors can help you reach your goals.
+Whether you’re trying to find a criminal justice degree online program to make a career change, or you’re simply looking to advance in your current field, an online bachelors can help you reach your goals.

 In fact, online education has many perks that traditional education in a brick-and-mortar setting can’t offer, especially in the age of COVID-19.
 It’s not just about staying home to stop the spread, though.
 Online degree programs offer as much flexibility as technology can bring to bear on your education, while allowing you to minimize costs and still giving you the chance to network with other students.
 Let’s take a look at some of the benefits of earning your bachelor’s degree online.